Wooden Airports in Russia let visitors go into a time-travelling experience

 For constant travellers airports are an unavoidable part of their world-exploring experience but it is not the most enjoyable part of traveling.

 Airports around the world are generally overcrowded, chaotic and stressful environments packed within a generic structure.
 However, there are a few airports throughout the former Soviet Union that are aesthetically and conceptually different.
 They are repurposed military bases that were used during WWII.
-The airports are still mostly functional and surprisingly beautiful, however it takes a grain of courage to fly into such places.
+The wooden airports in Russia are still mostly functional and surprisingly beautiful, however it takes a grain of courage to fly into such places.